tianchenji/PAAD/README.md

 <img src="/figures/sample_trajectory.png" height="280" /><img src="/figures/sample_lidar.png" height="278" />

-## Dataset
-The field robot data and the network weights can be found [here](https://uofi.box.com/s/n1qhun9u7lwgtgeyb6hd0tzxpbyxgpl7).

 ## Description of the code
 More detailed comments can be found in the code.
 Here are some general descriptions:
 * `nets`: Contains network architectures for PAAD.

-* `rosnode`: Contains a rosnode which performs proactive anomaly detection in real-time using PAAD.

 * `train.py` and `test.py`: Train and test PAAD on the dataset, respectively.